markusmoenig/viralgraphics.io/sdl2_host/README.md

 This directory contains the sources of the cross platform host application for Visual Graphics, it provides the runtime environment for Visual Graphics applications for all platforms except the Web.

-Simply put, it executes an .vide project and you can use it to run your Visual Graphics projects on every possible platform.
+Simply put, it executes an .vide project and you can use it to run your Visual Graphics projects on every supported platform.
 It provides abstractions for Visual Graphics modules like the OpenGL Abstraction layer as well as platform specific functionality like native menus, toolbars or access to the camera and so on.
 (Currently work in progress).

-This Visual Graphics application template is based on cmake, SDL2 and SpiderMonkey.
+This Visual Graphics application runtime is based on cmake, SDL2 and SpiderMonkey.

 ##Compiling